Painters

 Primary sources

-1. Paul Valéry.
-Degas, Danse, Dessin, 1938 (French) [memoir].
-Valéry was Degas's closest literary friend in the last two decades of the painter's life.
-The memoir is a close first-hand account of the studio, the working method, the conversations, and the philosophical positions.
+1. Paul Valéry, Degas, Danse, Dessin, 1938.
+Valéry was Degas's closest literary friend in the last two decades.
 The single most important primary literary source on Degas.

-3. Musée Thyssen-Bornemisza: Technical Study of At the Milliner's (1882), 2017 [archival].
-Conservation department technical analysis of the 1882 pastel.
-Documents the layered-pastel-with-fixative method, the paper support, and the sequence of compositional revisions visible in the underlayers.
+3. Musée Thyssen-Bornemisza, Technical Study of At the Milliner's (1882), 2017.
+Conservation department analysis.
+Documents the layered-pastel-with-fixative method, the paper support, and the sequence of compositional revisions.

-5. Metropolitan Museum of Art: Degas Studies Online [archival].
-The Met's online scholarly resources on the Degas holdings, including the wax sculptures, the monotypes, and the extensive conservation studies of the pastels and essences. [link]
+5. Metropolitan Museum of Art: Degas Studies Online.
+Met online scholarly resources on the Degas holdings — wax sculptures, monotypes, conservation studies of pastels and essences. [link]